Dylan-Israel/ultimate-coding-resources/README.md

   <li>
     <a href="http://dylanisrael.com/?course=100-algorithms" target="blank">100 Algorithms Challenge</a> - Technical interviews are the filter between good and great developers.
 At least that is how the industry sees it.
 In this course we will up your problem solving ability and speed with 100 algorithm problems and solutions.
   </li>
+    <li> <a href=" https://online-learning.harvard.edu/course/cs50-introduction-computer-science" target="blank">Harvard CS50</a> An introduction to the intellectual enterprises of computer science and the art of programming by Harvard Univerity.</li>
   </ol>
 </details>